-- The City University of New York continues the expansion of its successful Accelerated Study in Associate Programs initiative, keeping pace with its goal to enroll 25,000 students in the program by academic year 2018-2019. - Best for NYC received philanthropic support to pilot a business-coaching model that will

-- serve at least 20 businesses in the Bronx and yield replicable models. - The Department of Information Technology and Telecommunications and Operations is currently focused on developing the foundations of a new platform to integrate workforce data from City agencies into a single repository.
+- The City University of New York continues the expansion of its successful Accelerated Study in Associate Programs initiative, keeping pace with its goal to enroll 25,000 students in the program by academic year 2018-2019. - Best for NYC received philanthropic support to pilot a business-coaching model that will serve at least 20 businesses in the Bronx and yield replicable models. - The NYC Opportunity and the Mayor's Office of Operations are currently focused on developing the foundations of a new platform to integrate workforce data from City agencies into a single repository.
 With the development of a set of Common Metrics, the City is establishing and implementing a shared framework for exchanging client workforce data to improve coordination and tracking.